mags0ft/Jace/README.md

 This makes you able to mix many different LLMs, helping to reduce hallucination and somewhat mitigating censorship.

 > Want to get started?
+It's just three commands!
 > [How to install](./docs/install.md)

 ## How it works